NextronSystems/thor-manual/usage/scan.rst

-When using the ``--lab`` (Lab Scanning), ``--dropzone`` (sample drop zone) or ``--thunderstorm`` (Thunderstorm) command line flags, THOR will default to using as many threads as the system has CPU cores; otherwise, THOR will still default to running with a single thread.
+When using the ``--lab`` (Lab Scanning), ``--dropzone`` (sample drop zone) or ``--thunderstorm`` (Thunderstorm) command line flags, THOR will default to using as many threads as the system has CPU cores; otherwise, THOR will default to running with a single thread.

 .. note::
   The above listed modes are only available with the "Lab", "Thunderstorm"